knightsUCF/CarRacing/Log.md

 - a way to detect whether we crashed into another collider, and restart

 - a way to give us points for every car that we pass

+The game over state will naturally require our Data.cs state machine.

+So then that should not be a problem.

+For now we don't want to focus on the procedural generation, since that is something completely removed from core mechanics.
+And procedural generation can have a level of complexity we don't want to get stuck in yet.

+Also the procedural generation will have to work along with some of the infinite runner tutorials.
+So we will leave that.

+But for now we want to have a long stretch of road on which to begin testing.
+We will assemble this stretch of the road manually for now.

+Once we have a long enough road we will want to start working on AI.cs

+AI.cs will have public slots for each of the cars.

+Then the AI.cs will go through these gameobjects and have them coming at the player.

+A general AI class like this should scale well with a procedural infinite runner down the line.

+Okay, so at this point we want to have a long stretch of the road to playtest on, and incoming cars.

+We want to start off by simply having a game over state once we crash into any car collider.

+Also we want to record a score.
+100 points for each car that we pass.

+So once all that is done, we can begin to fine tune the controls.

+If we have the car movement controls fine tuned, and the passing cars on the highway gameplay polished, then we can actually begin to work on the procedural level generation.
+But definitely save the procedural stuff until the end.

+So after we get into the procedural level generation stuff, we will want to study the infinite runner tutorials.

+At this point we can have at least 3 levels.
+The green grass level, the desert level, and the snow level.
+Perhaps the snow level will be the trickiest because of the slipperiness of the road.

+Now we want to make the gameplay long enough with just 3 levels.
+So each of the levels will have plenty of procedural generation.
+After that 3 levels are definitely enough to launch with.

+So after that we will be in very good shape, having:

+1. playable game

+2. incoming AI traffic

+3. scoring system

+4. fine tuned player controls

+5. a procedurally generated world

+So after all this is done we can move on to the menu screen and settings.

+Once that is done we can begin to port the game and playtest on mobile devices.

+After that is done we will need to work on the sound effects and the score.

+After that the local leaderboard.
+This is actually kind of important, even if a nuissance, to draw the players into the game.

+And after all that is done, perhaps we can work on the bonus upgrades, although we might not need those, like Crossy Road.

+Another thing to be done would be to expand the highway, but we might not do that.
+Although we might want to start with a four lane highway to add much more variety and skill to the gameplay.
+With four lanes there will be a lot more turning.

+Okay, so we have all the major bases covered in terms of planning.
+We can rest easy and just work through these points.
+At the end we should have a pretty good prototype.
+Try to finish this in under a week.

+Then after all that is done we will need to address monetization the Crossy Road way, and marketing.

+In Crossy Road there are two main types of monetization, rewarded video ads, and unlocking new characters.
+Go over the Crossy Road case study again.
+But the major takeaway is that in Crossy Road the player tries to unlock new characters, in our game we can have the player unlock new cars.

 # Leveraging the Physics Engine